Redocly/redocly-cli/docs/index.md

 Linting your OpenAPI definition ensures that it's valid and adheres to a set of rules and standards.
 This is especially important if you follow the design-first approach to developing APIs.
 You can use built-in linting rules, create your own custom rules — or a combination of both.
 Custom rules also extend basic functionality so you can respond to specific use-cases.

 ## Relationship to Redoc
-If OpenAPI CLI's job is to keep you sane as you work with your API definitions, [Redoc's](./docs/quickstart.md) role is to swiftly deploy your docs to a website so all that hard work can be appreciated.
+OpenAPI CLI keeps you sane as you maintain your API definitions.
+[Redoc](./docs/quickstart.md) swiftly deploys your docs to a website so all your hard work can be appreciated.
 There are [multiple deployment options for Redoc](./docs/deployment/intro.md).

 ## Read the docs!
 Everything you need to know about Redocly OpenAPI CLI is contained in the following pages.
 We take as much pride in our docs as we do in our code, so we're always fine-tuning, updating and improving.
 We suggest you start with our [quickstart guide](./docs/quickstart.md).

 ## Want to contribute?

-Then join our very active and supportive community!
-The source code is available [here](https://github.com/Redocly/openapi-cli).
+Then join our active and supportive community!
+The source code is available at https://github.com/Redocly/openapi-cli.